Small Business Planning Advice

 Thinking of starting a new small business in Wollongong?
 We've put together a general guide below to help you work out what approvals you'll need, and how to get them.

-- Any work needed to prepare your site
+- Any work needed to prepare your site (eg tree removal, excavation, demolition)

 - Hours of operation

-- Staff and patron or customer numbers
+- Staff and patron / customer numbers

-- Traffic and parking needs
+- Traffic generation and car parking requirements

 - Access for pedestrians and vehicles